BjoernLoetters/Jar-Jar-Parse/README.md

 For example:
 - A character parser takes an `Input<Character>` and produces a `Result<Character>`.
 - A string parser takes an `Input<Character>` and produces a `Result<String>`.
-- A parser that combines a character parser with a string parser produces a `Result<Tuple<Character, String>>`.
+- A parser that combines a character parser with a string parser produces a `Result<Product<Character, String>>`.

 As with any parsing method, things don’t always go smoothly.
 A parsing attempt can fail, which is why a `Result<U>` may either be a `Success<U>` (containing the successful result) or a `Failure<U>` (containing an error message).